 This is the sort of statement that has led Big Flame to stress that unity is also built through action, rather than by pious hopes.
 This criticism is most strongly made by the Revolutionary Marxist Current.

-'The IMG has called for regroupment on the simple idea that revolutionary unity is "good", and that all revolutionaries should therefore be inside one organisation ...
+'The IMG has called for regroupment on the simple idea that revolutionary unity is "good", and that all revolutionaries should therefore be inside one organisation people. ...
 But this is not enough.
 To us it conditions.
 We can learn from history how to avoid "riding to power on the backs of the workers" by refusing the inflated role given to the party in some traditions.
 We can learn from history how to avoid "riding to power on the backs of the workers" by refusing the inflated role given to the party in some traditions.'
-(Big Flame-June 1977) Big Flame point to groups in Italy such as Lotta Continua to explain their concept of the relationship of the revolutionary organisation to the mass movement.
+(Big Flame-June 1977)

+Big Flame point to groups in Italy such as Lotta Continua to explain their concept of the relationship of the revolutionary organisation to the mass movement.
 Socialist Challenge has recently been carrying a series of articles which criticise the large and quite successful non-Trotskyist groupings in Italy, such as Lotta Continua, for lacking politics, a clear programme etc. Their alternative is of course the Fourth International section in Italy, which is tiny in comparison, but doubtless very 'political' and 'correct'.
-This seems to me to illuminate a real defect of the IMG, they react to problems and try to solve them at a level which causes them only to appeal to certain rather limited layers of people.
+This seems to me to illuminate a real defect of SAC the IMG, they react to problems and try to solve them at a level which causes them only to appeal to certain rather limited layers of to act as an all-London body, the Squatters Action Council, while However, some recent pronounceactive in getting out a regular broadsheet and in organising a large number of large scale squats, was not really representative of the squatting groups in London, in that few delegates from these bodies ever attended SAC meetings.